A guide to the cost of re-creating an item of jewellery.

 Lost rings re-made from a photograph

 Occasionally, we receive a request to make a new ring based on a photograph of a lost ring.
-We require a clear photograph to work from to create a new item of jewellery from a photograph.
-At the same time, we often make improvements on the quality and finish of the final ring, making it better than the original.
+Ideally, we need a clear picture to work from to create a new item of jewellery from a photograph.
+At the same time, we often improve the quality and finish of the final ring, making it better than the original.

 If you intend to have an item of existing jewellery, such as an engagement ring, re-made, we can re-use your existing gemstones.
-In addition, we can factor in the existing precious metal.
+Additionally, we can factor in the existing precious metals.

 As part of the price, we offset the cost of work against the metal value of the original ring.